 Skip Tracing & Asset Recovery

-Blackstone Investigations Group conducts nationwide location services for missing persons or debtors.
+Blackstone Investigations Group, LLC conducts nationwide location services for missing persons or debtors.
 Whether you are looking for a litigation witness or a dead-beat parent, our hands on investigators provide personal service in assisting you to locate the person in question and provide you with their current address and contact information.

 Do you suspect that your debtor has the means to make good on judgments, but is hiding assets?
 Let BIG help you locate real estate, vehicles, bank accounts, and brokerage accounts, which can be used to collect on a claim.